jokecamp/jokecamp.com/_posts/2014-08-08-getting-started-with-iisnode.md

 - Use built-in IIS features like security.
 You could put your nodejs server behind windows authentication
 - Use your already existing windows technology stack and avoid complicating the deployment process
 - Take advantage of the <span title='Would you save I have a plethora of pinatas?'>plethora<span> of node packages available
-- No unix servers or [unix administrators](http://xkcd.com/149/ "The ones who go around demanding sandwhiches") necessary
+- No unix servers or [unix administrators](http://xkcd.com/149/ "The ones who go around demanding sandwiches") necessary

 #### What are the alternatives to iisnode for Windows?

 - Run nodejs as a windows service with [node-windows](https://github.com/coreybutler/node-windows)
 - Run nodejs as a windows service with [NSSM - the Non-Sucking Service Manager](http://nssm.cc/)
-- Run nodejs on a unix sever
+- Run nodejs on a unix server
 - Run it in a windows console and cross your fingers that no one closes the window... ever...
 Just kidding.
 Although it is fun to pretend it is this easy.

 ## Ok, I'll try it.
 What is iisnode?